BasLijten/blog/content/blog/getting-started-develop-for-xm-cloud-in-a-dev-container/index.md

 - "WSL2"
 ---

 In my previous two blogposts I described the benefits of working with WSL2 and how to configure this environment in order to work with it.
 This blogpost is all about developing for xmCloud within a DevContainer.
 I first ran into devcontainers when developing a [custom sitecore segment](../oh-my-sitecore-I-powered-up-your-shell/) for [Oh-my-posh](https://ohmyposh.dev/).
 As it is written in GO, I would have to install the complete development environment on my local machine, or in a VM.
 I luckily quickly found out about the devcontainer: It provided a complete environment with all the tooling I needed, with all recommended vscode plugins pre-installed as well.
-This is a real game-changer in terms of the onboarding process.
+This is a real game-changer in terms of getting (new) developers up to speed.
 All you need is Docker and VSCode.
 This blogposts briefly describes how a devcontainer can be setup and I'll share the steps that I took to get the startkerit up and running for XMCloud inside a devcontainer.
+As a bonus, you can read [over here](../getting-started-develop-for-xm-cloud-in-github-codespaces/) how to use devcontainers in the cloud, to be specific within [github codespaces](https://github.com/features/codespaces)

 ## benefits